 It's also known that filling more senior, technical, or in-demand positions can take much longer than other roles.
 And, these positions demand much higher salaries.
 The cost of filling the most senior and in-demand positions is a combination of hiring resources and spend plus lost productivity due to the vacancy, plus lost strategic direction in the case of vacant senior management roles.
 This cost is exacerbated; the longer a specific role remains unfilled.

-In all, "20% of that position's salary" would include:
+In all, the cost would include:

 - Cost of lost productivity in the lead up to turnover